Updated: First two test rolls scanned and notes are provided below in italics based on the results.

 - Now for the big one.
-This camera costs nearly half what I paid for an M3 and they are more now.
+This camera costs far less than what I paid for my M3 and M3s cost even more now.
 Less than half of what a clean, fully functional M5 goes for.
 Costs less than a quarter (almost a fifth) of what a clean M6 goes for.

 Yahtzee.
 Jenga.
 So on and so forth.

 Now, look.
 I have nothing against Leica M bodies.
 Just wished they cost less, but that is not reality.
 If you have got it like that then like Zero Mostel said in the (original and only one I acknowledge) Producers, “…baby when you’ve got it!
 Flaunt it!
 Flaunt it!”